Key Points for Choosing a Heat-Tolerant Dog Breed:

 2. Basenji

 Often referred to as the “barkless dog,” the Basenji is a breed originally from central Africa.
 Basenjis are known for their sleek bodies, short coats, and independent yet affectionate nature.
-As a breed that thrived in Africa’s warm climate, Basenjis are highly tolerant of heat.
+As a breed that thrives in Africa’s warm climate, Basenjis are highly tolerant of heat.
 They require minimal grooming and are generally low maintenance, requiring only occasional brushing.

 Why They’re Great for Warm Climates: